 User can find the Radio Board version as given below

-This application supports only bare metal environment.
+This application supports bare metal and RTOS environment.
 By default, the application project files (Keil and Simplicity Studio) are provided with bare metal configuration.

 4. Application Configuration Parameters#